sztransmax/test01/README.md

 * Takes as a parameter a string that represents a text file containing a list of names, and their scores

-* rders the names by their score.
+* Orders the names by their score.
 If scores are the same, order by their last name followed by first name

 * Creates a new text file called &lt;input-file- name&gt;-graded.txt with the list of sorted score and